 7. The Vegreville Wildlife Federation is NOT LIABLE for any injuries that may be incurred through the use of the range.

-10. Range hours are the same as Alberta hunting regulations - half an hour before sunrise to half an hour after sunset.
+10. Range hours are the same as Alberta hunting regulations – half an hour before sunrise and half an hour after sunset.

 13. NO CROSSFIRING!!
 Only shoot at the target yardage for which your shooting table/stall is assigned.

-14. All actions must be open on firearms at the firing line (benches/stalls) until the firearms will be actually be used.
+14. All actions must be open on firearms at the firing line on the benches/stalls until the firearms will actually be used.
 All other firearms (not actively being used) must be on the rack or encased and not on the firing line.
-Pistols and rifles may only be discharged from the "firing line".
+Pistols and rifles may only be discharged from the “firing line”.

 15. Firearms shall not be handled on or behind the firing line, except when the range is active (hot).
 Ammunition may not be inserted into the firearm except on the firing line.

 16. The location of the “firing line” begins at the three-pistol shooting stalls and extends to the 25, 50, 100, 200 and 300 yard shooting benches.
 The “firing point” includes a one meter area to the rear of the shooting benches/stalls along the entire firing line.
-Only shooters, coaches and the RO are allowed in this area while firing is in progress.
-This area may be changed by the RO for different disciplines, but the depth may not change.
+Only shooters, coaches and the Range Officer are allowed in this area while firing is in progress.
+This area may be changed by the Range Officer for different disciplines, but the depth may not change.
 ALL active firearms (loaded or not) must remain pointing down range at all times.

 17. The “cease fire line” (stand clear line) begins one meter back of the firing line (the benches/stalls) extending to the rear of the range.
 See Range Diagram below for range firing positions.

 18. No person may move onto or forward of the firing line (benches/stalls) after “cease fire/firearms down” has been called until all firearm actions have been cleared and checked open.
-Exceptions to this are only by direction of the RO.
+Exceptions to this are only by direction of the Range Officer.
 See Range Diagram below for range firing positions.

 20. Anyone under 18 years of age or inexperienced with firearms use must be under direct adult supervision (arm’s length) at all times.